 Claims from Tax Year 2018 may be submitted beginning January 1, 2019, and no later than February 28, 2019.

 You may upload your receipts to Concur at any time throughout the tax year; however, participants will create and submit expense reports during the annual claim period from January 1 to the end of February.

 Bike Commuter expense reports will be paid within 45 days of submission.
 It is possible that the reimbursement will be paid any time after January 15, but no later than March 31.

 The reimbursement will be paid like any other expense that flows through Concur.
 Once the expense report has been approved for payment to the bike commuter, it will be sent directly to the direct deposit bank account that receives your normal paycheck.
 It will be a separate deposit (not part of your paycheck).

 Employees who receive their pay on ADP pay cards will have their reimbursements posted to that card through Concur.

 Yes.
-According to the current IRS statute, employers may only reimburse bicycle commuters up to $20 per eligible bike commuting month tax-free, for an annual maximum reimbursement of $240.
+Eligible participants may only be reimbursed for up to $20 per eligible bike commuting month for an annual maximum reimbursement of $240.
 Further, a reimbursement will only be issued provide the qualified expense was made during an eligible bike commuting month.

-Remember, bike commuters may only claim a $20 credit for those months they commuted greater than 50% by bicycle to and from work, AND did not receive another commuter fringe benefit such as qualified parking or transit discounts.
+Remember, bike commuters may only claim a $20 credit for those months they commuted greater than 50% by bicycle to and from work, AND did not receive qualified parking or transit discounts.